prideout/prideout.github.com/_posts/2015-10-12-emulating-double-precision.md

 First of all, if you're interested in this post, then you might be interested [3D Engine Design for Virtual Globes](http://www.amazon.com/3D-Engine-Design-Virtual-Globes/dp/1568817118), a really neat book from Patrick Cozzi and Kevin Ring.
 It has an entire chapter about precision, and much more.

-After some map imagery loads in, you should see two WebGL canvases below.
+After some map imagery loads in, you'll see two interactive WebGL canvases below.
 The blue crosshairs are located at a lookout point in César Chávez park, just north of the Berkeley Marina.
 This happens to be the favorite spot of my two kids, whom you can see if you zoom in far enough.
 Try zooming and panning as you would with Google Maps.

 <canvas id="canvas_low" style="width:400px;height:300px;border:solid 2px black">
 </canvas>